jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Process/Change-Access.md

 ![img](https://github.com/jdcloudcom/cn/blob/joytaobao-beian-20200117/image/ICP-License-Service/Change-access-cn-8.jpg)

 The communication administration will inform the review result in forms of SMS and emails.
-You can also log in the home page of JD Cloud filing system to view your filing information and situation.
+You can also log in the home page of JD Cloud & AI filing system to view your filing information and situation.

 4. System notification page after approval failure by the communication administration